The $1/c$ expansion of general relativity in a $3+1$ formulation, revisited: Introduction

 \section{Introduction}

 Einstein's theory of general relativity (GR) unifies geometry of space-time and its matter content in an elegant way.
 However, the non-linear nature of its field equations make it difficult to find exact solutions within the theory \cite{Stephani:2003tm}.
 Therefore, various approximation schemes have been developed.
-Among them, there is the Post-Newtonian (PN) expansion \cite{Dautcourt:1996pm, Tichy:2011te, PoissonWill} which is particularly successful.
-As being a weak field and slow velocity approximation, the PN expansion is non-relativistic (NR).
-The $1/c$ expansion, which is the subject of this paper, is another NR approximation and it extends the former as it allows the strong field interactions \cite{VandenBleeken:2017rij, VandenBleeken:2019gqa, Hansen:2019pkl, Hansen:2020pqs, Hansen:2020wqw, Ergen:2020yop}.
-Let us note that, in addition to the $1/c$ expansion (also known as the large $c$ expansion), there is a small $c$ expansion called the Carroll expansion of GR \cite{Hansen:2021fxi} which is again NR.
-For the interested reader, we refer to the growing literature on the subject \cite{Cariglia:2018hyr, Bergshoeff:2022eog, Concha:2022jdc, Hartong:2022lsy}.
+Among them, there is a particularly successful one called the Post-Newtonian (PN) expansion \cite{Dautcourt:1996pm, Tichy:2011te, PoissonWill} which was built in terms of Newton-Cartan geometry.
+As being a weak field and slow velocity approximation, this expansion scheme is non-relativistic (NR).
+Apart from the effective field theory formalisms (see for instance \cite{Damour1}), there is also Post-Minkowskian approximation \cite{Damour2} which is an approximation in the gravitational constant without assuming small velocities.
+The $1/c$ expansion, which is the subject of this paper, is another NR approximation and it extends the PN expansion as it allows the strong field interactions \cite{VandenBleeken:2017rij, VandenBleeken:2019gqa, Hansen:2019pkl, Hansen:2020pqs, Hansen:2020wqw, Ergen:2020yop}.
+It is an expansion scheme in the inverse powers of the speed of light $c$.
+Let us note that, in addition to the $1/c$ expansion (also known as the large $c$ expansion), there is a small $c$ expansion called the Carroll expansion of GR \cite{Hansen:2021fxi, Gomis:2019nih} which is again NR.
+For the interested reader, we refer to the growing literature on the subject \cite{Cariglia:2018hyr, Bergshoeff:2022eog, Concha:2022jdc, Hartong:2022lsy, Ecker:2025ncp}.